-The holiday season is in full swing!
-With the increase in home and shopping activity, usually comes a drastic increase in crime; there seems to be many more potential victims from which to choose.
-Another development that goes hand in hand with the increase in crime is people choosing to increase their home security measures.
+The holiday season is in full swing and so is holiday crime!
+Along with an increase of package delivery and shopping activity there is also an increase in crime.
+Another development that goes hand in hand with the increase in holiday crime is people choosing to increase their home security measures.
 Give yourself a Christmas gift by checking out the following tips.
 They can aide you in your decision making process and, hopefully, make your Holidays Happier.

 Home security is an essential part of any household.
 If you are in the market to add any type of security system to your home, we encourage you to do your homework before making a purchase decisions.